apple/swift-nio/docs/public-async-nio-apis.md

 The next thing we had to tackle was networking protocols that dynamically re-configure the `ChannelPipeline`.
 The two examples that we provide implementations for are HTTP/1 protocol upgrades and Application Protocol Negotiation (ALPN) via TLS.
-Similar to the bootstraps we have to ensure that the type information is upheld so that users can correctly identify which reconfiguration path has been taken.
+Similar to the bootstraps we have to ensure that the type information is retained so that users can correctly identify which reconfiguration path has been taken.

-Lastly, we had to look at how to handle protocols that multiplex like HTTP/2.
+Lastly, we had to look at how to handle protocols that multiplex, like HTTP/2.
-Those protocols need to expose a typed async interface to consume new inbound connections/streams and to open new outbound connections/streams where applicable.
+Multiplexing protocols need to expose a typed async interface to consume new inbound connections/streams and to open new outbound connections/streams where applicable.

 ## Proposed APIs